refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useEditableTable.md

 ### Editing by clicking to row

-A line with the `id` value can be put to edit mode programatically by using the `setId` function that returns from `useEditableTable`.
+A line with the `id` value can be put to edit mode programmatically by using the `setId` function that returns from `useEditableTable`.

-The `onRow` property of the `<Table>` component can be used to put a line to editing mode when its clicked on.
-Function given to the `onRow` property is called everytime one of these lines are clicked on, with the information of which line was clicked on.
+The `onRow` property of the `<Table>` component can be used to put a line to editing mode when it's clicked on.
+The function given to the `onRow` property is called every time one of these lines is clicked on, with the information of which line was clicked on.

-We can use `setId` to put a line to edit mode whenever its clicked on.
+We can use `setId` to put a line to edit mode whenever it's clicked on.

 ```tsx title="/pages/posts/list.tsx"
 import {